 Tuition & Fees

-- The amounts below are estimates for immigration purposes for tuition, fees and living expenses.
+The amounts below are estimates for immigration purposes for tuition, fees and living expenses.
 For the latest tuition costs by semester, see the Student Financial Services website.
-Students requesting an I-20 for the 2022-2023 academic year:
+Students requesting an I-20 for the 2023 calendar year:

 Bank Certification Letter.
 This letter is required of all students who use personal or sponsor funds.
 It must meet these standards: